tom-010/report_not_covered_lines/README.md

-report_not_covered_lines
+review_style_gerrit
 ========================

-Convert the test-coverage-result (saved in `.converage` to gerrit comments) while only including not covered lines in the current diff.
+Executes pylama and reports the result of the lines that are in the current diff to gerrit.